 The following is an example metabolic workout using exercise supersets:

-- 10-15 reps squat into shoulder press
+10-15 reps squat into shoulder press

-- 10-15 reps squat jumps holding dumbbells
+10-15 reps squat jumps holding dumbbells

-- 10-15 reps dumbbell lunge into dumbbell lateral raise
+10-15 reps dumbbell lunge into dumbbell lateral raise

-- 10-15 reps bicep curls followed by tricep dips
+10-15 reps bicep curls followed by tricep dips

-Each exerise in a superset should be completed back to back with no rest between the exercises, i.e. for exercise 1 perform a squat and then push up into a shoulder press.
+Each exercise in a superset should be completed back to back with no rest between the exercises, i.e. for exercise 1 perform a squat and then push up into a shoulder press.
 The idea is to move from one exercise to the next with minimal rest in between exercises, perhaps 30 – 45 seconds.
 It is important to maintain good form to reduce the risk of injury so if that is starting to drop then a rest is essential.
 For this particular workout you would aim to complete 4 or 5 complete circuits, where a circuit is one entire round through the 4 exercise supersets outlined.

-If you are interested in trying this type of training you can get some some detailed information on the benefits of metabolic training and eating from The Metabolic Effect Diet, if you prefer to workout with a demonstrator then Insanity: The Ultimate Cardio Workout and Fitness DVD Programme will provide you with a ton of workouts to complete, alternatively BODYROCK.tv is an excellent resource for daily free timed metabolic workouts, and of course you could always join your local CrossFit classes.
+If you are interested in trying this type of training you can get some some detailed information on the benefits of metabolic training and eating from The Metabolic Effect Diet.
+If you prefer to workout with a demonstrator then Insanity: The Ultimate Cardio Workout and Fitness DVD Programme will provide you with a ton of workouts to complete.
+Alternatively BODYROCK.tv is an excellent resource for daily free timed metabolic workouts, and of course you could always join your local CrossFit classes.